≡ Menu

 Germinating Chilli Seeds

 Open up the bag every day and check the seeds for signs of growth.
-Initially you should notice the seeds bulge slightly (as a result of absorbing moisture) before starting to sprout from the pointed end of the seed.
-Once most of the seeds have begun to sprout you should move them into a fine potting compost.
-Be careful when handling the seeds at this stage as they are incredibly delicate.
-I use an old fine paint brush to move the seeds around as opposed to pinching them between my fingers and causing damage.
+Initially you should notice the seeds bulge slightly (as a result of absorbing moisture).
+Next the seeds should start to sprout from the pointed end of the seed.
+Once most of the seeds have begun to sprout you should move them into a fine potting compost (see below).

 The Regular Compost Method

 Choose a fine potting compost and sieve it into either seed cells or a regular seed tray.
 Level off and spray with water to moisten the soil and leave for 5 minutes for the moisture to soak in.
-Next add the seeds to the tray (if you want to be precise add them with the pointed end down) in small lines leaving at least 5cm between seeds.
-In the shot below i’ve used a celled seed tray.
+The compost should be moist nnot wet.

 Planting Chilli Seeds